TexasInstruments/jacinto-ai-devkit/README.md

 Embedded AI, especially Embedded Inference of Deep Learning models is quite challenging - due to high compute requirements.
 We show several low complexity Deep Learning models that make  Inference on Low Power Embedded Platforms practical.
 We also have examples of Calibration/Training to make models Quantization friendly.

-Some the models and examples that we publish have been tested on Jacinto platforms - but they are also generic and can be used on a variety of Embedded Platforms.
+**Several of these models have been verified to work on [TI's Jacinto Automotive Processors](http://www.ti.com/processors/automotive-processors/tdax-adas-socs/overview.html)**  - but they are also generic and can be used on a variety of Embedded Platforms.
 This code is primarily intended for learning and research.

 ### Contents
 - **PyTorch** based training of Object Detection, Semantic Segmentation (and a variety of similar Pixel2Pixel tasks), Multi-Task Learning, **Calibration for Quantization**, **Quantization Aware Training**.